snel-repo/EMUsort/README.md

 To show a helpful summary of EMUsort commands:

-    python emusort.py --help
+    emusort --help

 To simply generate a config file (if it doesn't exist), navigate into the `EMUsort` repo folder and run (absolute/relative paths are both acceptable):

-    python emusort.py --folder /path/to/session_folder
+    emusort --folder /path/to/session_folder

 Editing the main configuration file can be done by running the command below (will be generated if it doesn't exist):

-    python emusort.py --folder /path/to/session_folder --config
+    emusort --folder /path/to/session_folder --config

 To run a sort on the dataset(s) in the session folder, run:

-    python emusort.py --folder /path/to/session_folder --sort
+    emusort --folder /path/to/session_folder --sort

 If a problem occurs with your `emu_config.py` file and you would like to reset to the default, run:

-    python emusort.py --folder /path/to/session_folder --reset-config
+    emusort --folder /path/to/session_folder --reset-config

-To perform multiple operations in sequence, you can append any combination of the below commands to the command-line after `python emusort.py`
+To perform multiple operations in sequence, you can append any combination of the below commands to the command-line after `emusort`

     --folder, -f
     --config, -c
     --sort, -s
     --reset-config, --r

-For example, if you want to reset to default config, configure it, and then spike sort immediately, you can run all commands at once with: `python emusort.py --reset-config -csf /path/to/session_folder`
+For example, if you want to reset to default config, configure it, and then spike sort immediately, you can run all commands at once with: `emusort -f /path/to/session_folder -cs --r`

 ### Inspecting and Curating with `phy`